robbestad/universal-jsx-loader/README.md

-# SVENJSX loader for Webpack
+# Webpack loader for universal-jsx

 Add the loader to your Webpack config, like so: